dchapman1988/holla_back/README.md

 ## Usage

-Ponder the hypothetical class with HollaBack included that will be used for these examples as defined below:
+Ponder the hypothetical class with HollaBack included that will be used for these examples:

 > `some_class.rb`